Basics in Psychophysical Psychotherapy - Psykofyysisen psykoterapian peruskoulutus

 |Teacher info|| |

 Please first fill in our enrolment form at this website.
-When we have received your enrolment we will send you the application form which you can send to Turun kesäyliopisto by email to email@example.com on 3 October 2019 at the latest.
+When we have received your enrolment we will send you the application form in August 2019.
+You can return this form to Turun kesäyliopisto by email to email@example.com on 3 October 2019 at the latest.

 |Other info||Language of teaching: English|